-How Many Calories Do I Need?Brian Neville
+How Many Calories Do I Need?Wise Blog Team

 If you’re using your emergency food stores to get through a weekend power-outage, you don’t need to pay too much attention to nutrition.
 However, if you’re planning for long-term food shortage, it makes sense to understand what nutrition you need verses what your kids need, and what you need on an active day versus what you need on a more relaxed day.
 This kind of planning will ensure you get the right number of calories from your survival meals.